ironhackbcn/lab-express-cloudinary/README.md

     - If there's an error, call the route's `next` function and return the error.
     - If there isn't an error, render the `celebrities/show` view.
     - Pass the variable with the celebrity's details into the view.
-3. Create the `show.hbs` view file inside the `views/celebrities/` folder.
+3. Create the `show` view file inside the `views/celebrities/` folder.
-4. In the `views/celebrities/show.hbs` view file:
+4. In the `views/celebrities/show` view file:
     - Add an `<h2>` for the page's heading.
     - Display tags with the celebrity's `name`, `occupation` and `catchPhrase`.
-6. In the `views/celebrities/index.hbs` view file:
+6. In the `views/celebrities/index` view file:
     - As part of the loop that displays each celebrity's name, add a link that goes to the `/celebrities/:id` route with the `:id` replaced by the actual celebrity's id.

 ## Iteration #4: Adding New Celebrities